Android 5.0 brings in material design as the new design system for

 and its position in the detail screen.

-) to customize the effect.
-On pre-5.0 devices, ripples aren’t an expected feature, so defer to the defaultandroid:selectableItemBackground
+In code: The defaultandroid:selectableItemBackgroundandandroid:selectableItemBackgroundBorderlesshave this, or you can useRippleDrawable(<ripple>) to customize the effect.
+On pre-5.0 devices, ripples aren’t an expected feature, so defer to the defaultandroid:selectableItemBackgroundbehavior.

 or text states.
 For example, a “+” icon can morph into an “x” symbol,